 Many manufacturers focus more on profits than consumer safety.
 Most injuries caused by defective products could be avoided if the product designers and manufacturers did thorough testing of the products.
-But products are often rushed onto the market without adequate testing, putting at risk consumers, families and children in North Carolina.
+But products are often rushed onto the market without adequate testing, putting North Carolina consumers at risk – including families and children in Shelby and surrounding communities.

-If you or a loved one has suffered an injury from a defective product, let a North Carolina injury lawyer at Teddy, Meekins & Talbert explain your legal options.
+If you or a loved one has suffered an injury from a defective product, let a Shelby product liability lawyer at Teddy, Meekins & Talbert explain your legal options.
 You may be entitled to claim compensation.

 We offer the personalized attention of a small-town law firm combined with the experience of handling big lawsuits associated with larger firms.
-Whether you are in Shelby, Rutherfordton, Lincolnton, Gastonia or a surrounding county, a skilled product liability lawyer at Teddy, Meekins & Talbert is available for an initial consultation at no charge.
+Whether you are in Shelby, Rutherfordton, Lincolnton, or Cleveland, Lincoln, or Rutherford counties, a skilled product liability lawyer at Teddy, Meekins & Talbert is available for an initial consultation at no charge.

-Contact an NC accident attorney by calling (704) 487-1234 or by using our online contact form.
+Contact an NC product liability attorney by calling (704) 734-9512 or by using our online contact form.

 If a worker is injured on the job by a piece of unsafe industrial machinery, workers’ compensation may pay for the worker’s medical expenses and a portion of lost wages, but the worker also may have legal rights to file a third-party lawsuit against the manufacturer of the unsafe machinery.
 Product liability claims often involve legal issues such as the lack of a safety warning or inadequate safety warnings.